voytas75/Courses/temp.md

 Extract all hashtags from the given tweet, excluding the '#' symbol.

 **Sample Input:**

 ```
 Excited to announce our new product launch #TechGuru #Innovation
 ```

 Feel free to try out these exercises and apply the concepts of character classes and quantifiers in regex to solve them.
 You can use PowerShell with the `-match` operator to perform the regex matching.
-If you encounter any challenges or need help with the solutions, don't hesitate to ask!

 Regex practice will enhance your understanding and proficiency in text processing using character classes and quantifiers.
 Happy practicing! 🌟

-3. **Module 3: Grouping and Capturing**
+### Module 3: Grouping and Capturing

 - Grouping patterns with parentheses and capturing matches.

 In this module, we'll explore how to group patterns using parentheses in regex and capture the matched content.
 Grouping allows us to apply quantifiers and other regex operators to multiple characters or groups as a unit.